Skip to contents

 In the educational and social sciences, it is common practice to share research instruments such as questionnaires or tests.
 For example, the Open Test Archive provides access to a large number of open access instruments. aifeducation assumes AI-based classifiers should be shareable, similarly to research instruments, to empower educational and social science researchers and to support the application of AI for educational purposes.
 Thus, aifeducation aims to make the sharing process as convenient as possible.

 For this aim, every model generated with aifeducation can be prepared for publication in a few basic steps.
-In this vignette, we would like to show you how to make your AI ready for publication and how to use models from others.
-How to save, load, and apply these models is described in 02 Using the graphical user interface Aifeducation - Studio and 03 Using R syntax.
+In this vignette, we would like to show you how to make your AI ready for publication.

-The process for documenting a model is similar for all models in aifeducation, since all models use the same methods.
+The process for documenting a model with R syntax is similar for all models in aifeducation, since all models use the same methods.
 Here, we will illustrate the process for a TextEmbeddingModel.

 First, every model needs a clear description of how it was developed, modified and how it can be used.
 You can add a description via the method set_model_description.